The only thing better than taking a cruise? Taking a cruise that someone else has paid for.

 As mentioned above, buying for another person is similar to buying a cruise for yourself.
 You’ll have to find and select a cruise, a departure date, and decide on which cabin to purchase.
 This actually take several steps, so you’ll want to be sure you know exactly what sort of trip, date, and cabin will work for whomever you are buying for.

 After you have all of this selected is where the process changes a little.
 Once you have your itinerary and cabin set, you’ll need to enter the passenger details.
-For example, here is the screen you’ll see if you book through Carnival:

 For this information, you want to enter the details of the primary traveler — NOT yourself.
 So to complete the booking you’ll need the name, phone number, and birth date of the person you are booking the cruise for.
-Some cruise lines may also require you have the details for any other passenger as well (Carnival allows you to enter this after the cruise is booked).
+Some cruise lines may also require you have the details for any other passenger as well (Carnival, for instance, allows you to enter this after the cruise is booked).

 After enter the traveler information, you’ll see the final payment page.
 Just like ordering anything else online, here you can put your payment information, even if the cruise is for another person.
 There is no requirement that the credit or debit card be issued to the same person taking the cruise.